Houston Neurological Injury Attorney

 What are symptoms of neurological injuries?

 Neurological injuries affect the brain and spinal cord, which make up the nervous system and are responsible for thought, movement, and sensation.
 The symptoms of neurological injuries may vary in severity and type, depending on their cause and a number of other factors.
 Although they may differ from patient to patient, they are likely to have dramatic effects on a person’s ability to read, write, speak, move, and remember.
 Every part of a patient’s life may be impacted by neurological trauma.

 The following symptoms may indicate a neurological problem:

 What is the point of a neurological injury lawsuit?

 With neurological injuries, it can be difficult to truly understand what a victim is going through and will face for the rest of his or her life.
 The point of a personal injury lawsuit for a neurological injury is to help a victim rebuild his or her life to as similar a situation as it was in prior to the incident.
 This may be impossible after a serious accident that causes neurological harm.
 In these cases, we will carefully evaluate every aspect of our client’s life to determine what support and care he or she needs.
 We will consider emotional trauma and what it will take to help our client face the best possible future.
 Then we will fight for the maximum compensation that our client rightfully deserves—from the party or parties that caused him or her harm.

 Seeking Compensation for Neurological Injuries

-Contact Arnold & Itkin online or call (888) 493-1629 and a member of our team will provide you with a free and confidential consultation.
-Get the treatment and care you need to rebuild your life!
+Contact Arnold & Itkin online or call (888) 493-1629.
+We can provide you with a free and confidential consultation!